FOREX-Euro drops as Draghi raises stimulus hopes

 The Australian dollar and other high yielding currencies jumped after China cut benchmark interest rates for the first time in over two years to bolster a sagging economy.

-The Aussie, which is often used as a more liquid proxy for Chinese investments, was last up 0.59 percent at $0.8669 , with the rate cut likely to assuage fears of a Chinese slowdown that have hurt commodity currencies.
+The Aussie, which is often used as a more liquid proxy for Chinese investments, was last up .89 percent to $0.8695 , with the rate cut likely to assuage fears of a Chinese slowdown that have hurt commodity currencies.

 “They have added significant liquidity to a global system that already has ample liquidity,” said Lane Newman, director of foreign exchange at ING Capital Markets in New York.